conikeec/explnode/ocular_notebook/README.md

 ### Get Attack Surface of Application

-Copy paste hte following directly on the ocular shell to create a new class and a new `getAttackSurface` method.
+Copy paste the following directly on the ocular shell to create a new class and a new `getAttackSurface` method.

 ```scala
 case class AttackSurface(shortMethodName : String, fullMethodName : String, route : String)